Prose of the Ottoman Empire

 Roughly speaking, the prose of the Ottoman Empire can be divided along the lines of two broad periods: early Ottoman prose, written prior to the 19th century CE and exclusively nonfictional in nature; and later Ottoman prose, which extended from the mid-19th century Tanzimat period of reform to the final fall of the Ottoman Empire in 1922, and in which prose fiction was first introduced.

 Early Ottoman prose

-Early Ottoman prose, before the 19th century CE, never developed to the extent that the contemporary Divan poetry did.
+Early Ottoman prose, before the 19th century, never developed to the extent that the contemporary Divan poetry did.
 A large part of the reason for this was that much prose of the time was expected to adhere to the rules of seci, or rhymed prose, a type of writing descended from Arabic literature (saj') and which prescribed that between each adjective and noun in a sentence, there must be a rhyme.

 Nevertheless, there was a long tradition of prose in the Ottoman Empire.
 This tradition was, for centuries, exclusively nonfictional in nature—the fiction tradition was limited to narrative poetry.
 A number of such nonfictional prose genres developed: